 On my second full day in Kyoto I decided to rent a bike from my

-closet hostel to see the sights as I had walked too many miles the day before.
+closet hostel to see the sights as I had walked too many miles the day before — I specifically wanted to visit the Golden Pavilion.
 I saw a sign that said the bikes were 500 yen, but it turned out to be a late-day rental price; I had to wait until 9 am when the front desk opened so I could rent a bike at the full-day price of 1000 yen.

 The bike rental didn’t go as smoothly as expected.
 The bike was so rusted that I had a difficult time raising the seat to an appropriate height.
 I realized then that all bikes in Japan are about an inch too short for me to ride comfortably all day (I’ve had this experience with three other bikes), but I struggled through the discomfort in my knees.

 Unfortunately, that was not the only discomfort I experienced during the day — after riding my first 10 miles and walking around my first temple of the day, I discovered that beneath the cover on the seat was an exposed spring, which would explain the sharp pain in my ass.

 My first stop of the day was Kinkaku-ji, the temple that is home to the golden pavilion.
 It may have been my return to Japan, and I hadn’t been to any temples in a long time considering the month of churches I encountered in Italy, but I was already suffering from temple fatigue.
 Call it leftovers from my previous months spent traversing East Asia and visiting temples almost every weekend.
 At least Kinkaku-ji had one interesting aspect to make my bike ride and pain in my ass worthwhile.